shannonpeng/shannonpeng.com/app/content/projects/muses-30th.md

 ![Muses 30th Animation](/static/images/projects/muses-30th/spin.gif "Muses 30th Animation")

-##### An animated version of the sticker
+##### An animated version of the sticker.

 </div>

 ## Reflections

-Organizing a reunion weekend meant putting in many additional hours of work on top of normal rehearsal commitments, and it was definitely worth it.
-We got the chance to meet our group's founding members—the women who were there in the very beginning—and learn about our group's rich history.
+Organizing a reunion meant putting in many additional hours of work on top of our normal rehearsal commitment, and it was definitely worth it.
+We got to meet our group's founding members — the women who were there in the very beginning — and learn about our group's rich history.
 Many Muses alumnae also brought their families!
 It was overall a fun-filled, musical weekend for everyone.

 <div class="image-set" markdown="1">

 ![Muses 30th Everyone](/static/images/projects/muses-30th/everyone.jpg "Muses 30th Everyone")

-##### Muses 30th Anniversary group picture
+##### Muses 30th Anniversary group picture.

 </div>